Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 Stage 4 Lung Cancer 5-Year Survival Rates by Type

-• Non-Small Cell Lung Cancer: Approximately 7% of stage 4 non-small cell lung cancer patients survive five years from the time of their diagnosis, according to the National Cancer Institute’s SEER database.
+• Non-Small Cell Lung Cancer: Approximately 7% of stage 4 non-small cell lung cancer patients survive 5 years from the time of their diagnosis.
+This is according to the National Cancer Institute’s SEER database.

 • Small Cell Lung Cancer: Approximately 3% of distant-stage small cell lung cancer patients survive five years from the time of their diagnosis.

-One thing to keep in mind is that survival rates are only estimates, and everyone responds to cancer and treatment in different ways.
+Survival rates are only estimates, and each person has a unique response to treatments.
 Clinical trials are continuously improving stage 4 lung cancer survival rates.

 Factors That Affect Your Survival Rate